 but they were pillars of society, members of lay religious groups, caring for the santo figures in the church, organising social and religious events, singing and playing music, giving hospitality – and no doubt roundly scolding the young and lesser relatives who carried out the household chores.

 The role of women in Mogpog still centres on Church, family and community.
 During Moryonan, the two-hundred or so masked and costumed Moryons who roam the town and perform rituals in the church throughout Mahal na Araw (Easter Week), are provided with lunch and merienda (snacks) each day, prepared and cooked by local households.

 But however much there is to be done in Mogpog, there is always time to exchange a little tsismis with a neighbour –

 [This is an archived post originally posted in 2011 and based on field research carried out during 1995-7.
-Doubtless much has changed in Mogpog, but it is god to record and remember the recent past for future generations.]
+Doubtless some things have changed in Mogpog, but they still celebrate traditional Moryonan, and it is good to record and remember the recent past for future generations.]

 Rituals, enactments, street theatre – they are all part of Story’s rich repertoire, along with myths, fables, epics, sagas, legends, folktales and novels, a heritage that has sustained us physically, spiritually and socially since our ancestors were hunters and gatherers.
-Learn more in A Biography of Story, A Brief History of Humanity.
+Learn more in this global social history of storytelling: A Biography of Story, A Brief History of Humanity.